Porting Surreal Engine C++ to WebAssembly

 https://github.com/stoutput/OSX-KVM

-You need to download it from the github and allow it to run from the terminal in the Security panel of the System Settings.
+You need to download it from GitHub and allow it to run from the terminal in the Security panel of the System Settings.

-As I understood from the description, after launching the utility sends pressing Fn + Scroll Lock, thus turning on/off the backlight on the keyboard.
+As I understood from the description, after launching the utility sends a press of Fn + Scroll Lock, thus turning on/off the backlight on the keyboard.

 Tree sort

-Tree sort – binary search tree sort.
+Tree sort – sorting by binary search tree.
 Time complexity – O(n²).
-In such a tree, each node has numbers less than the node on the left, more than the node on the right, when coming from the root and printing the values from left to right, we get a sorted list of numbers.
-Surprising huh?
+In such a tree, each node has numbers on the left less than the node, on the right greater than the node, when coming from the root and printing values from left to right, we get a sorted list of numbers.
+Amazing, right?

 Derrick Coetzee (public domain)

-Try to manually read the numbers starting from the penultimate left node of the lower left corner, for each node on the left – a node – on the right.
+Try manually reading the numbers starting from the second to last left node in the lower left corner, for each node on the left – a node on the right.

-1. The penultimate node at the bottom left is 3.
+1. The second to last node on the bottom left is 3.

-5. To the right is branch 6, but it contains branches.
+5. On the right is branch 6, but it contains branches.
 Therefore, we read it in the same way.

 8. Right 7 (1, 3, 4, 6, 7)